pkscout/exautomation/README.md

 `'header': <list of strings>` (if no header is included, it's assumed don't need one for your destination)
 example: `'header': ['First Name', 'Last Name', 'Opt Out']`
 `'encoding': '<string>'` (Defaults to Python discovery method.
 Other options are listed at <https://docs.python.org/3.7/library/codecs.html#standard-encodings>)

+#### Trim Choice List (trimchoicelist)
+This module allows you to take a choice list field from a CSV file (i.e. a list of things separated by a delimiter) and keep only one of them (either the first one or based on a priority list).
+This is useful if one of your sources has a question that allows multiple answers to a question but your destination only allows one answer.

+* **Required Settings**
+`'column': <integer>` (the column where the choice list answers lives - first column is column 1)

+* **Optional Settings**
+`'priority':<list of strings>` (all the possible choices listed in the order you want them considered)
+`'quoteall': <boolean>` (Defaults to `True` and ensures all data is quoted in the saved CSV.
+Set to `False` to remove all quoting)
+`'encoding': '<string>'` (Defaults to Python discovery method.
+Other options are listed at <https://docs.python.org/3.7/library/codecs.html#standard-encodings>)

+* **Notes**
+If you don't include a priority list, the first choice in the list is taken and the rest are ignored.
+If no item in a choice list matches any of the priorities, the entire original field is maintained for that row.

 ## USAGE:
 `usage: execute.py [-h] -s SOURCE -d DESTINATION [-f STRING]`